easypanel-io/website/docs/05-templates/strapi/index.md

 ## Description

-Strapi is an open-source headless CMS that allows developers to build customizable content APIs and use them with a modern tech stack.
-It offers a flexible data structure, easy content management, and the ability to integrate with various frameworks and tools.
-Strapi can be deployed on Strapi Cloud or on any cloud platform, giving users control and no vendor lock-in.
+Strapi is a leading open-source headless CMS that is fully customizable and built with 100% JavaScript.
+It allows you to manage any content, anywhere, providing you with the freedom to use your favorite tools and frameworks.
+With Strapi, you can build apps quickly, getting your backend done in minutes instead of weeks.
+You can easily build customizable content APIs and use them with a modern tech stack.
+Strapi also allows you to effortlessly create content structures that flex to your needs, write, edit, and manage any content types, and build apps and digital experiences without the distraction of CMS complexities.
+You can consume Strapi API from any client using REST or GraphQL, and deploy on Strapi Cloud or on any cloud platforms.

 ## Benefits

+- Efficient Content Management: Strapi is a leading open-source headless CMS that allows you to manage any content, anywhere.
+It provides a flexible data structure that can be easily customized to fit your business needs, enabling you to create rich layout experiences.
-- Build apps fast: Get your backend done in minutes instead of weeks.
-Easily build customizable content API and use them with a modern tech stack.
+- Rapid Backend Development: With Strapi, you can get your backend done in minutes instead of weeks.
+It allows you to easily build customizable content APIs and use them with a modern tech stack, accelerating your app development process.
-- Open Source Forever: The entire codebase is available on GitHub and maintained by hundreds of contributors.
-- Customizable: Easily customize the admin panel as well as the API.
-Extend your content management with custom plugins, in seconds.
+- Full Control and Customization: Strapi gives you full control over your content management.
+You can easily customize the admin panel as well as the API, extend your content management with custom plugins, and choose where to host your app, with no lock-in.
-- RESTful or GraphQL: Consume the API from any client (React, Vue, Angular), mobile apps or even IoT devices, using REST or GraphQL.
-- Self-hosted or Cloud: Extend the capabilities of Strapi with Strapi Cloud, our fully managed platform or deploy on-premises, on your favorite public cloud or the PaaS of your choice.
-You’re in control, no lock-in.

 ## Features

-- Effortlessly create content structures: Define models and add relations to create rich layout experiences.
+- Flexible Data Structure: Strapi allows you to effortlessly create content structures that flex to your needs.
+You can easily define models and add relations to create rich layout experiences.
-- Seamlessly write, edit and manage any content types: Deliver content faster no matter your industries, use cases, locations, devices, and channels.
+- Content Management: Once you have created your content architecture, you can seamlessly write, edit, and manage any content types.
+Strapi allows cross-functional teams to deliver content faster across various industries, use cases, locations, devices, and channels.
-- Easily build apps and digital experiences: Integrate individual best-in-class services by third-party vendors and connect any framework of your choice.
+- API Integration: Strapi allows you to easily build apps and digital experiences without the distraction of CMS complexities.
+You can integrate individual best-in-class services by third-party vendors and connect any framework of your choice.
-- Consume Strapi API from any client: Use a standard RESTful API or GraphQL to query your content.
-- Deploy on Strapi Cloud or on any cloud platforms: Strapi can be deployed on Strapi Cloud or on services such as 21YunBox, Render, AWS, Azure, and others or locally using Docker.
+- Deployment Options: With Strapi, you can deploy your app on Strapi Cloud or on any cloud platforms.
+Strapi can quickly be deployed on Strapi Cloud or on services such as 21YunBox, Render, AWS, Azure, and others or locally using Docker.

 ## Links